An introduction to runs

 Runs are asynchronous

-Mechanic's backend uses a run scheduler, which monitors each account's run queue.
-The scheduler will send a maximum of 20 runs at a time to our worker pool, where each run has an opportunity to be performed.
+Mechanic's backend uses a run scheduler, which monitors each account's run queue, and sends due runs to our worker pool, where each run is performed.

-Once created, runs do not have a guaranteed order.
-This means the order that actions appear in a task run result is not indicative of the order in which the actions will be performed.
+Once created, runs generally do not have a guaranteed order.
+This means the order that actions appear in a task run result is not indicative of the order in which the actions will be performed, unless the task is configured for action run sequences (see Generating sequences of actions).

 Runs are retryable

 Runs are automatically retried when a non-permanent error is encountered.
 For "http" actions, this might be a connection error.
 For "email" actions, this might be a temporary outage with our email provider.
-Mechanic will continue to retry runs that encounter these errors, using a backoff algorithm to establish retry timing.
+Mechanic will automatically retry these runs up to 4 times, for a total of 5 attempts.
+Retries are subject to a variable backoff delay, of approximately 0:30, 1:16, 2:32, and 5:08 respectively, for each of the 4 retries.

 Some task runs may be manually retried, via the Mechanic user interface.
 Task runs, for example, may be manually retried if they did not generate any actions.
 (This means that you may set up a task to generate only "log" objects, and be able to retry each run freely.)
 All action runs that encountered an error may be manually retried.